mworles/data_projects/README.md

 ## This Portfolio
-This repository provides a central listing of code, workbooks, and reports from my data science work, organized into four sections:
+This repository provides a central listing of code, workbooks, and reports from my data science work.

-[Workbooks](#workbooks) - Stand-alone notebooks with descriptive text and code from smaller-scale projects or subcomponents of larger projects.
-Workbook links are organized by topic.
+[Workbooks](#workbooks) - Stand-alone notebooks with descriptive text and code from smaller-scale projects or intermediate steps of larger projects.
+Workbook links organized by topic.
-[Project Repositories](#major-project-repositories) - Links to other repositories containing code and other materials for full end-to-end projects.
+[Project Repositories](#project-repositories) - Links to other repositories containing code and other materials for full end-to-end projects.
+[Code Samples](#code-samples) - Samples of code from various projects.
-[Project Reports](#major-project-reports) - Written reports from full end-to-end projects including a description of strategy and results.
+[Project Reports](#project-reports) - Written reports from full end-to-end projects including a description of strategy and results.
 [Blog Posts and Slides](#blog-posts-and-slides) - Quick reads from data science projects designed for broad distribution.